'you grew up and you sparkled, but why don't you care?'

 "But I am," Jonathan insisted, straightening his tie.
 "I'm wearing a tux."

 The maid of honour glanced at the gift pile, searching for two bizarre over-sized presents to stick out.
 Everybody that knew Jonathan would have thought that Jonathan's ideal gift for the newlyweds would have been two matching surfboards.
-Fortunately, that night, there were no signs of his customary floral-patterned shorts or any surfboards in sight.
+Fortunately that night there were no signs of him wearing his customary floral-patterned shorts or any surfboard-shaped presents in sight.

 "If I were you, I'd lay off anymore drinks," Jonathan advised.
 "You drank that whole bottle on your own."